subtalegames/mimir/README.md

-# Mimir
+# Mímir

 [![Rust](https://github.com/subtalegames/mimir/actions/workflows/rust.yml/badge.svg)](https://github.com/subtalegames/mimir/actions/workflows/rust.yml)

 > 🧠 Contextual query engine for dynamic video games

-Mimir is a contextual query engine (implemented in Rust) for video games with dynamic "events" (e.g. dialog, animations) driven by the current world's "state" (context).
+Mímir is a contextual query engine (implemented in Rust) for video games with dynamic "events" (e.g. dialog, animations) driven by the current world's "state" (context).

 ## Inspiration

-Mimir (both in concept and general architecture) is heavily inspired by [Elan Ruskin's amazing session from GDC 2012 on AI-driven Dynamic Dialog][gdc].
+Mímir (both in concept and general architecture) is heavily inspired by [Elan Ruskin's amazing session from GDC 2012 on AI-driven Dynamic Dialog][gdc].

-At a high-level, Mimir is simply a Rust implementation of Elan's proposed system for dynamic dialog.
-However, Mimir does offer some differences and/or extensions that cater specifically to games developed internally at Subtale (documented below).
+At a high-level, Mímir is simply a Rust implementation of Elan's proposed system for dynamic dialog.
+However, Mímir does offer some differences and/or extensions that cater specifically to games developed internally at Subtale (documented below).

 ## Concepts

 ### Criterion

-A `Criterion` is simply a definition of a predicate on a double precision floating-point number (represented in Mimir using Rust's `f64` type).
+A `Criterion` is simply a definition of a predicate on a double precision floating-point number (represented in Mímir using Rust's `f64` type).

 ```rs
 enum Criterion {